TonyWangX/TonyWangX.github.io/code/source/index.rst

 Messages
 ========

+*2021.09.01*

+       The ASVspoof 2021 Workshop, an official Interspeech 2021 satellite event, will be held online in the form of a Zoom Webinar on **September 16th, 2021**.

+       The tentative technical program is available from `the ASVspoof website <https://www.asvspoof.org/workshop>`_

+       The registration link is `here <https://us06web.zoom.us/webinar/register/WN_z7eszJ6FTWuYP0WD3yGjjA>`_

 *2021.07.30*

-Tutorials on neural vocoders for SPCC 2021:
+       Tutorials on neural vocoders for SPCC 2021 have been uploade online

        1. Slides are available on `Slideshare <https://www.slideshare.net/jyamagis/advancements-in-neural-vocoders>`_ ;